Deep polytopic autoencoders for low-dimensional linear parameter-varying approximations and nonlinear feedback design: Numerical experiments

 To evaluate the performance of the approximations for the controller design, we simulate the closed loop system with varying the two parameters $\gamma \in \{100, 10, 1, 0.1, 0.001\}$ that stands for the penalization factor of $u$ in the underlying quadratic cost functional and the startup time $t_{s} > 0$ that marks the time after which the test input is turned off and the feedback is applied.
 In other words, $\gamma$ is a parameter that weighs on the magnitude of the control and $t_{s}$ regulates how far the system is deferred from the target state when the controller is activated.
 In \Cref{fig:fb-performance}, for different orders $p = 0, 1, 2$ of approximation, we plot the averaged measured feedback magnitude

-that tends to $0$ for $t_{e} \to \infty$ if stabilization is achieved, and that is finite if and only if the simulation has not blown up before a finite end time $t_{e}$.
+that tends to $0$ for $\te \to \infty$ if stabilization is achieved, and that is finite if and only if the simulation has not blown up before a finite end time $\te$.

-We plot the values of the performance index~\cref{eq:fb-performance-index} for $t_e=7.5$ and for various approximations to the nonlinear SDRE feedback in \Cref{fig:fb-performance} and the trajectories of selected cases in \Cref{fig:fb-trjcheck}.
+We plot the values of the performance index~\cref{eq:fb-performance-index} for $\te = 7.5$ and for various approximations to the nonlinear SDRE feedback in \Cref{fig:fb-performance} and the trajectories of selected cases in \Cref{fig:fb-trjcheck}.
 As we have observed before, the $p = 0$ expansion in~\cref{eq:sdre_fblaw_xpanded}, i.e., the LQR feedback, is remarkably performant for the optimal choice of the \emph{Tikhonov} parameter $\gamma$.
 However, considering higher order expansions with $p = 1, 2$ together with the option to adapt the underlying approximation scheme, significantly widens the domain of attraction and can ensure reliable performance in particular for larger values of $\gamma$; see, e.g., \Cref{fig:fb-trjcheck} (top row) for the trajectory data for a setup with $\gamma = 10$, where only the second-order expansion achieves stabilization.
+The reason might be that a larger $\gamma$ seeks for small (in magnitude) control actions, which makes better adaptation pay off while it reduces overshoots that may destabilize the nonlinear controller.